jlo87/AWS_Serverless_Pipeline/README.md

 ### Why is this particular project important?

 The purpose of this project was to learn to build out and process a tremendous amount of data without too much infrastructure configuration.
-Doing this will help simplify and accelerate the infrastructure provisioning process that will save time and money.
+Doing this will help simplify and accelerate the infrastructure provisioning process that will save time and money, ultimately allowing the Data Scientist/Data Analyst to focus more on data exploration, feature engineering and modeling.

 ### What are we doing?